PLAYS

 DANCETELLER/BEFORE FOREVER

-I was Playwright-in-Residence with Danceteller, a modern dance company that used spoken material in their performance works.
-I collaborated with Trina Collins, the company’s artistic director and choreographer on three full-length performance pieces, including BEFORE FOREVER which explored the lives and challenges of men and women dealing with HIV-AIDS using their own words either used to dance-driven monologues or their recordings mixed with music to create soundscapes for the dancers.
+I was Playwright-in-Residence with Danceteller, a modern dance company that used spoken material in their performance pieces.
+I collaborated with Trina Collins, the company’s artistic director and choreographer on three full-length performance pieces, including BEFORE FOREVER which explored the lives and challenges of men and women dealing with HIV-AIDS using their own words either as dance-driven monologues or mixing their recorded voices with music to create soundscapes for the dancers.

 BEFORE FOREVER was performed on the both coasts with an edited version performed in high schools.
 We were also invited to Russia by People’s Friendship Theatre of Moscow to create a Russian-American version that we toured in Russia and Lithuania.